SimonLado/Micromegas/README.md

 # Micromegas
-Simple simulation of a MicroMegas
+Simple simulation of a MicroMegas in Garfield++